 - Choose the right logo font, like a modern sans serif font, that emphasizes legibility

 - Include symbols that relate to the brewing process, like barley or water

 - Choose a simple and immediate color set

 - Use simple, strong lines and design elements

 Check out these beer logos made on the Looka logo maker:

 Psychedelic beer logos

-Craft beers have a long tradition of using colorful psychedelic and graphic designs, and 2020 is no exception.
+Craft beers have a long tradition of using colorful psychedelic and graphic designs, and 2022 is no exception.
 The beauty of selling beer is that your packaging becomes part of your brand aesthetic: every can is a potential art piece.
-As summer sets in, expect to see some serious 60’s design elements, like expressive script fonts, hot color palettes, and lots of swirly bits.
+Expect to see some serious 60’s design elements, like expressive script fonts, vintage color palettes, and lots of swirly bits.

-- Character fonts, like handwritten or brush scripts, give an authentic psychedelic vibe
+- Character fonts, like handwritten or brush script fonts, give an authentic psychedelic vibe

 - Get creative with your naming.
 Psychedelic beer labels and logos often use interesting or mysterious words to set a tone for the brewing and drinking experience